Niedererbach: Transport

 The nearest Autobahn interchange is Diez - Nentershausen on the A 3 (Cologne-Frankfurt), some 3 km away.
 The nearest InterCityExpress stops are at Limburg Süd station and Montabaur station on the Cologne-Frankfurt high-speed rail line, each 13 km away, as well as Koblenz on the Rechte Rheinstrecke.
-Niedererbach itself has a halt on the Limburg-Siershahn line (Lower Westerwald Railway, Unterwesterwaldbahn).
-This local transport line links the region to the InterCityExpress station in Montabaur and is run by the private transport company Vectus.
+Niedererbach itself has a halt on the Limburg-Siershahn line (Lower Westerwald Railway, Unterwesterwaldbahn) of DreiLänderBahn, a section of Hessische Landesbahn (HLB).
+This local transport line links the region to the InterCityExpress station.
 The Unterwesterwaldbahn was fully modernized technically in early 2007 to a state-of-the-art level, thus ensuring continued running for years.

+Niedererbach is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM) zone number 409.